-North American sales of Rofin's macro and micro laser products are managed out of the Company's Plymouth, Michigan (USA), facility and of its marking products are managed out of its Devens, Massachusetts (USA), facility.
-The Company also maintains sales offices in Chandler, Arizona; Buffalo Grove, Illinois; and Santa Clara, California (all USA), to support the expansion of Rofin's laser business in the North American market and a sales and service office in Mississauga (Canada) to support the Canadian market.
+North American sales of ROFIN's macro and micro laser products are managed out of the Company's Plymouth, Michigan (USA), facility.
+North American sales of its marking products are managed out of its Devens, Massachusetts (USA), facility.
+The Company also maintains sales offices in Chandler, Arizona; Buffalo Grove, Illinois; and Santa Clara, California (all USA), to support the expansion of ROFIN's laser business in the North American market and a sales and service office in Mississauga (Canada) to support the Canadian market.
 North American sales of diode laser components are directed from Tucson, Arizona (USA).

-PRC Laser directs its worldwide sales and marketing of lasers for macro applications from its office in Landing, New Jersey (USA), Lee Laser directs its worldwide sales and marketing of lasers for micro applications from its office in Orlando, Florida (USA), and Rofin-Lasag directs its worldwide sales and marketing of lasers for micro applications from its office in Thun, Switzerland.
+PRC Laser directs its worldwide sales and marketing of lasers for macro applications from its office in Landing, New Jersey (USA), Lee Laser directs its worldwide sales and marketing of lasers for micro applications from its office in Orlando, Florida (USA), and ROFIN-LASAG directs its worldwide sales and marketing of lasers for micro applications from its office in Thun, Switzerland.
 NETC and NELC direct their sales and marketing of lasers for marking and for macro applications, respectively, from their offices in Nanjing (China).
 All five companies sell their products independently under their own brands.

-The Company maintains sales and service offices in China, India, Japan, Singapore, South Korea and Taiwan.
+The Company maintains sales and service offices in China, India, Japan, Singapore, South Korea, and Taiwan.
 Over the next five years, the Company expects demand for industrial lasers to increase in the Asia/Pacific region.
-The Company believes that the geographic markets with the greatest long-term potential in the future are China and India, principally due to the expansion of domestic machine tool, automobile, semiconductor, electronics, and photovoltaic production in these countries.
+The Company believes that the geographic markets with the greatest long-term business potential in the future are China and India, principally due to the expansion of domestic machine tool, automobile, semiconductor, electronics, and photovoltaic production in these countries.

-CUSTOMER SERVICE, REPLACEMENT PARTS AND COMPONENTS
+CUSTOMER SERVICE, REPLACEMENT PARTS, AND COMPONENTS

-During fiscal 2012, 2011, and 2010, approximately 39%, 36%, and 40%, respectively, of the Company's revenues were generated from sales of after-sales services, replacement parts and components for laser products.
+During fiscal 2013, 2012, and 2011, approximately 39%, 39%, and 36%, respectively, of the Company's revenues were generated from sales of after-sales services, replacement parts, and components for laser products.
 The Company believes that a high level of customer support is necessary to successfully develop and maintain long-term relationships with its OEM- and end-user customers.
-This close relationship is maintained as our customers' needs change and evolve.
+The Company seeks to maintain this close relationship as our customers' needs change and evolve.

 Recognizing the importance of its existing and growing installed multinational customer base, the Company has expanded its local service and support platform into new geographic regions.
-Rofin has 432 customer service personnel.
+ROFIN has 440 customer service personnel.
 The Company's field service and in-house technical support personnel receive ongoing training with respect to the Company's laser products, maintenance procedures, laser-operating techniques, and processing technology.
-Most of the Company's OEM-customers also provide customer service and support to end-users.
+Most of the Company's OEM customers also provide customer service and support to end users.

-Many of Rofin's laser products are operated 24 hours a day in high speed, quality-oriented manufacturing operations.
+Many of ROFIN's laser products are operated 24 hours a day in high speed, quality-oriented manufacturing operations.
 Accordingly, the Company provides 24 hour, year-round service support to its customers in the United States, Germany, and the majority of other countries in which it operates.
 The Company plans to continue adopting similar service support elsewhere.
 In addition, eight-hour response time is provided to certain key customers.
 This support includes field service personnel who reside in close proximity to the Company's installed base.
 The Company provides customers with process diagnostic and verification techniques, as well as specialized training in the operation and maintenance of its systems.
 The Company also offers regularly scheduled and intensive training programs and customized maintenance contracts for its customers.

-Of Rofin's 432 customer service personnel, approximately 291 employees operate in the field in about 50 countries.
+Of ROFIN's 440 customer service personnel, approximately 296 employees operate in the field in about 50 countries.
 Field service personnel are also involved in the installation of the Company's systems.